a man implements security best practices on his WordPress site

 7 WordPress Security Tips and Best Practices Every Site Owner Should Know

 WordPress security is one of the most important topics for any site owner.
-Whether you’re managing a boutique eCommerce shop or 50 client sites, experiencing a security breach can mean a loss of time, money, and credibility—all things no one wants to face.
+Whether you’re managing a boutique eCommerce shop or 50+ client sites, experiencing a security breach can mean a loss of time, money, and credibility—all things no one wants to face.

-While there’s no “one-size-fits-all” security solution for every WordPress site, there are a few best practices that can make a big impact.
+While there’s no “one-size-fits-all” security solution for every WordPress site, there are a few security best practices that can make a big impact.

 In this article, we’ll explain why sites get hacked in the first place and share key security tips that are easy to implement in your workflow.
 Here’s a quick overview.